SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 Finally, third party solutions trying to leverage DSC resources need to still go through the LCM making it complicated to integrate with their agents or ecosystems.

-Unlike DSC for Windows PowerShell, DSC for PowerShell 7 is only a platform for building or integrating with configuration solutions.
+Unlike DSC for Windows PowerShell, DSC for PowerShell 7 is only intended to provide a platform for building or integrating with configuration solutions.
+This means for PowerShell 7, the scope of DSC support is limited to `configuration` keyword and compliation, authoring and using
+DSC resources via the PSDesiredStateConfiguration module.

 ## Motivation

     As a developer of configuration solutions,
     I can easily leverage DSC resources,
-    so that my solution can manage Windows.
+    so that my solution can leverage the PowerShell ecosystem and its users and contributors.

     As an ITPro,
     I can directly invoke DSC resources,